zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 What will happen if the same thing occurs to zkLink?
 Nothing - at most the service would be shut down for some time.
 The authority of zkLink consensus community (a network composed of multiple third-party oracles similar to a multi-sig organization in other projects) is limited to minimum, as explained in [overview](/docs/Technology/Overview).
 Even if the identity of consensus community is stolen, hackers can never "fake a transaction", instead the only damage they can ever cause is rejecting the transaction requests from Layer2 to Layer1, doing no harm at all to assets or account status.

 ### The Stable Triangle
-The highlight of zkLink security lies in the idea of "Checks and Balances" by analogy with the three branches of the U.S. government: executive, judicial and legislative branches, respectively being the sequencer, oracle network, and DAO.
+The highlight of zkLink security lies in the idea of "Checks and Balances" by analogy with the three wings of a functioning government: executive, judicial and legislative, respectively being the sequencer, oracle network, and DAO.
 The sequencer transmits the result of running the circuit to Layer1 smart contracts, while the oracle network has the power to approve or halt it.
 On top of it, the change of members in each oracle network or the sequencer can be voted on by zkLink DAO.

 Such separation of powers is well designed to guard against economic attack from both outside hackers and inside governors, by ensuring that no branch would grab too much power.
 In this fashion, zkLink is equipped with higher security level and stronger anti-attack capability.
 We guarantee that traders can retrieve tokens losslessly under any extreme circumstances.